Preparing for Tiny House Living: 10-Step Ultimate Guide

 Placement note: orient windows to capture light from at least two directions for balanced illumination.

 Use low-E glass to manage heat gain while keeping views open.
+Our guide on how to make a tiny house feel bigger covers more light and color strategies.
 The consequence of insufficient windows is claustrophobia, especially in winter.
 A well-lit tiny house feels double the size of a dark one.

 Tips